PostHog/posthog.com/contents/handbook/people/hiring-process/design-hiring.md

 ## Design hiring at PostHog

 Our [Design](https://posthog.com/handbook/people/team-structure/design) team is small, but growing.
-At the moment, we are hiring for a [Senior Product Designer](https://posthog.workable.com/jobs/1675218/preview?show_description=true).
+However, we currently aren't hiring for anyone to join our Design team.

 ### What we are looking for in Design hires